janymuong/janymuong.github.io/_posts/2025-09-17-i-dyed-my-hair-pink.md

 category: example
 ---

-The dye stained the sink, my palms, the edge of the mirror.
-I watched the pink foam run down the drain and thought: well, this is what stability looks like now.
+<span style="color:white"> The dye stained the sink, my palms, the edge of the mirror.
+I watched the pink foam run down the drain and thought: well, this is what stability looks like now.</span>

 ![bloodpoet](assets/bloodoapoet.gif)